aws-samples/media-localization-with-visual-dubbing-lip-sync/finetune-tts/README.md

 1. Prepare training dataset - The training data consists of wav files and the corresponding transcriptions.
 The wav/transcription pair makes a single entry for the training data.
 As a general rule, more data used for training the model yields better results.
 Additionally, data quality matters, that means only feed high quality audios with clear recordings.
 Feeding around 10-14 hours of audio/transcription samples would yield really good results.
 This is especially true for training the model with a new language.
 Additionally, you may need to preprocess the audio files to match the required sample rate (typically 22050 Hz for Tortoise TTS).

 2. Create a Training Data file - The training dataset follows the structure of [LJ-Speech](https://keithito.com/LJ-Speech-Dataset/) dataset format.
-An example row of a data file looks like this:
+An example row of a data file looks like the following:

    ```
    audio/1_00006.wav| Then, on the other hand, it's a romantic drama.
    ```

-   You can name the file train.txt.
+   You can name the file `train.txt`.

 3. (Optional) Create a validation dataset for testing the performance of the model.
 While not required, validation dataset is useful to evaluate the performance of the model based on training/validation loss.